Azure/azure-sdk-for-c/CONTRIBUTING.md

 * Chat with other community members [![Join the chat at https://gitter.im/azure/azure-sdk-for-c](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/azure/azure-sdk-for-c?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-### Reporting security issues and security bugs
+### Reporting Security Issues and Security Bugs

 Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) <secure@microsoft.com>.
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.
 Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://www.microsoft.com/msrc/faqs-report-an-issue).

-# How to contribute to the Azure SDK for Embedded C
+# How to Contribute to the Azure SDK for Embedded C

 There are manay ways that you can contribute to the Azure SDK for Embedded C project.